markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

 A flag to indicate if we should manage the status user.
 Set this to false if you wish to manage your status user elsewhere.
-Valid options: `true` and `false`.
 Default: `true`

 ##### `deb_sysmaint_password`

 Data type: `String`

 Specifies the password to set on Debian/Ubuntu for the sysmaint user used during updates.
-Valid options: a string.
 Default: `sysmaint`

 ##### `default_options`